 MENTAL HEALTH & WELLBEING

-Our Feeling Funny Mum's pilot programme has recently launched in Liverpool with thanks to the Big Lottery Funds.
-Calling all new mums and mums to be!
-Looking for something to boost your mood and improve your wellbeing?
+Launched initially as a pilot programme for new mums and mums to be our Feeling Funny Project has now expanded to support mothers and fathers Looking for something to boost your mood and improve your wellbeing?
 Our laughter filled sessions are the perfect antidote for you!

 Feedback from our Feeling Funny courses prompted us to start the Still Feeling Funny Club.
 The club is open to all course 'graduates' and takes place every third Wednesday of the month to allow participants to continue momentum on their comedy journey.